felixlopz/hubrise-test-task/content/apps/pixelpoint-windows-api/en/understanding-logs.md

 The `Transaction` node and its subnodes are especially relevant to diagnose possible problems in the request.
 The main subnodes of interest are:

 - `SaleTypeNum`: The service type associated with the order.
-For more information, see [Setting Service Types](/apps/pixelpoint-windows/mapping-epos-codes).
+For more information, see [Setting Service Types](/apps/pixelpoint-windows-api/mapping-epos-codes).

 - `ScheduleTime`: If present, it indicates the date and time the order should be delivered or expected to be ready for collection.
 It is not present if the customer does not specify the time for collection, or if delivery is scheduled within 30 minutes of the order or as soon as possible.

 - `Items`: Must contain at least one `Item` node.
-For each `Item` node, the following subnodes are generally present.
+For each `Item` node, the following subnodes are generally present:

   - `ProdNum`: The unique product code that is associated with the product in your EPOS catalog.
 For more information, see [Mapping EPOS Codes](/apps/pixelpoint/mapping-epos-codes/).
   - `CouponNum`: The unique product code associated with a discount in your EPOS catalog. `CouponNum` and `ProdNum` are mutually exclusive, therefore only one must be present inside the `Item` node.